KhaledHosseini/polygolt-dsa/README.md

   - Swift: [contiguousarray](https://developer.apple.com/documentation/swift/contiguousarray) and [array](https://developer.apple.com/documentation/swift/array) are dynamic.
 When capacity is full, the size gets doubled.
   - Python: [list](https://docs.python.org/3/library/stdtypes.html#lists) is a dynamic array of pointers to other objects.
 The behavior is always like [Combination of CM and DCM data structures](#combination-of-cm-and-dcm-data-structures).
   - Java: [ArrayList](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html) and [Vector](https://docs.oracle.com/javase/8/docs/api/java/util/Vector.html) are dynamic and the difference is that vector is thread-safe.
-  - C#: [List](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=net-7.0) is a dynamic array.
+  - C#: [ArrayList](https://learn.microsoft.com/en-us/dotnet/api/system.collections.arraylist?view=net-7.0) and [List](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=net-7.0) are dynamic arrays.
+The difference is that `ArrayList` is non-generic and can store elements of any while `List<T>` is a generic class that provides type-safe collections.
   - JavaScript: [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) is dynamic.

 #### RingBuffer